aussieaddons/plugin.video.nrl-live/README.md

 ##Issues

 Please let me know of any errors by opening an [issues](https://github.com/glennguy/plugin.video.nrl-live/issues) ticket.
 It would be great if you could attach a Kodi debug log file as well.
+Follow this [guide](http://kodi.wiki/view/Log_file/Easy).